C0D1UM/technical-standard/django/import-export-excel/README.md

 ## Simple

-### When to use simple technique?
+### When to use this technique?

-- The data importing will never be more than 2000 rows.
+The data importing will never be more than 2000 rows.
 (Tip validation and raise 400 when data is more than 2000 rows)

 ### How?